 with their luminosity ratio.

 Giacomo Mazzocato’s Accessibility Color Wheel is a web-based tool that helps you identify accessible colour pairs that you can use in web content.
-It implements both WCAG 2.0’s contrast algorithm and the older AERT algorithms (which it identifies as the WCAG 1.0 algorithm, even though WCAG 1.0 did not specify a contrast algorithm).This time was not online on 24.02.2023.
+It implements both WCAG 2.0’s contrast algorithm and the older AERT algorithms (which it identifies as the WCAG 1.0 algorithm, even though WCAG 1.0 did not specify a contrast algorithm).This tool was not online on 24.02.2023.
 A message said,The web site has been archived, access to the control panel to restore it.

 Colour Blindness Simulators